List of birds of India: Skuas

 The family Stercorariidae are, in general, medium to large birds, typically with grey or brown plumage, often with white markings on the wings.
-They nest on the ground in temperate and arctic regions and are long-distance migrants.
+They nest on the ground in cool-temperate, arctic, and antarctic regions and many are long-distance migrants.
 There are five species which have been recorded in India.
+The three smaller species are called jaegers in North America.